ST10485743/WEDE5020POE/README.md

 **Key Features and Functionality**

 1. **Use of SEO Tags:**
  Using header tags to show the navigation bar and the logo.
 Using the footer tag to show the trademark of the business and the copyright.
 The main tag was used to identify the primary content of each webpage.
 The nav was used to show the naviagtion links, these links were used to link the webpages together.
 The form tag was used to show the form where the user will fill-in their details or to enquire about the products of the business.
 The table tag was used to show the names of the founders and their pictures.
 The label tag was used describe the captions in the forms, the input was also used so that the user can enter their details and the textarea was used so that the user can enter the message they want to write.
 The ul and li tag were used to put the product list in bullet point form and to describe how the clothes look like.
 The div tag was used to divide different sections of information.
 The img src tag was used to display images on some of the webpages.
-The br helps to break apart content and other tags, this separates links and other content from being on the same line.
+The br tag helps to break apart content and other tags, this separates links and other content from being on the same line.
 The p tag was used to write the contant that will be showed on the website.

 2. **Navigation Bar:**
  By using the this helps to link the webpages and it also counts as the navigation bar of the website.The makes it easier for the user to understand which links directs them to which page.